Skip to content

 Nottingham Business School

-Becca is a Senior Lecturer and Academic Mentor within BA (Hons) International Business (BAIB).
+Becca has years of experience as a Senior Lecturer and Academic Mentor within BA (Hons) International Business (BAIB).

 Jing Wang - Senior Lecturer